Frequently asked questions about Shade Grown Coffee answered by Alexander Kinnunen, the director of the film

 The film can either be rented for 48 hours or bought so it’s yours for all eternity.

-At the moment, there are subtitles in English (including a version for the hearing-impaired) and in Danish.
+At the moment, there are subtitles in English (including a version for the hearing-impaired), Danish and Czech.

 What kind of coffee should I buy?